Technical-writing-mentorship-program/Technicalwritingcourse/content/docs/TechnicalWritingCourse/Writing-for-user-experience.md

-Technical writing means something other than that the content would be filled with technical jargon and hard-to-read sentences.
+Technical writing does not require content would be filled with technical jargon and hard-to-read sentences.
 Write in plain text and avoid using technical terms unless necessary.